 The US launched its defensive attack with the European countries behind them, and exercised its clout to stop Wang from taking the helm at WIPO.
 Richard Gowan, the UN representative for the International Crisis Group, had told the media that Qu Dongyu being elected FAO’s director general was a hard blow to Washington.
 The Americans took their tough stance on WIPO because they did not wish to see the same thing happen again.

-According to White House trade advisor Peter Navarro’s 23 February article in the Financial Times, “giving control [of WIPO] to a representative of China would be a terrible mistake”.
+According to White House trade adviser Peter Navarro’s 23 February article in the Financial Times, “giving control [of WIPO] to a representative of China would be a terrible mistake”.
 In addition, he gauged that China’s deliberate move to take over WIPO was only part of its broader strategy that eyes control over the UN’s 15 specialised agencies.
 Elsewhere, James Pooley, a former deputy director general of WIPO, claimed that to have China lead a global organisation dedicated to intellectual property protection would be “like appointing the fox to guard the hen house”.

 In any case, another round of elections for UN agencies will come in 2021.
 Leadership positions for the International Labour Organisation (ILO), International Fund for Agricultural Development (IFAD), World Tourism Organisation (WTO), United Nations Educational, Scientific and Cultural Organisation (UNESCO) and UNIDO will be up for grabs.
 Going forward, we can only expect more arm-wrestling between China and the US for influence in the UN.